tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-19-e2eAngularJSTests_protractorBasicSetUp.md

 -  **multiCapabilities**: Similar to capabilities, this provides the option of running your tests on multiple browsers
 -   **baseURL**: A default URL may be passed to Protractor through the baseURL parameter.
 That way all calls by Protractor to the browser will use that URL.
 -   **framework**: This can be used to set the test framework and assertions that should be used by Protractor.
 There are 3 options currently for this parameter: Jasmine, Cucumber and Mocha.
--   **allScriptsTimeout**: To set up a timeout for each test executed on Protractor use this parameter with a number value in milliseconds.
+-   **allScriptsTimeout**: To set up a timeout for each test executed on Protractor.
+This parameter is used with a number value in milliseconds.

-All of the parameters are encapsulated in a node object which should be named "config".
+Similar to these you can incorporate functions like **`onPrepare`**, in order for All of the parameters are encapsulated in a node object which should be named "config".
 That way Protractor will identify those parameters inside that object.
 Below is an example of a Protractor configuration file named _config.js_

 exports.config =  { seleniumServerJar:  './node_modules/protractor/selenium/selenium-server-standalone-2.39.0.jar', specs:  [  'tests/hello_world.js'  ],